-17 Years Ago: Van Halen Release ‘III’ With New Singer Gary Cherone
+The Troubled History of Van Halen’s ‘III’ With New Singer Gary Cherone

-On March 17, 1998, Van Halen's recording career hit its first (and so far only) road bump with the release of III, an album that debuted their third singer, former Extreme vocalist Gary Cherone.
+On March 17, 1998, Van Halen's recording career hit its first major road bump with the release of III, an album that debuted their third singer, former Extreme vocalist Gary Cherone.

-Undaunted, the group began searching for a new singer.
 Cherone described how quickly he was brought into the fold in a 2012 interview with Rolling Stone: "I'm holding my suitcase, my overnight bag – and Ed goes, 'You ready to sing?'
 I go, 'Yeah.
 Can I go to the bathroom first?'
-Then we literally went into 5150, three other songs from the Hagar catalog and 'Jump' and 'Panama' from the Dave era … the Dave stuff was easy.
-Sammy stuff … I thought I'd have a hard time with that, but it was good.
+Then we literally went into '5150,' three other songs from the Hagar catalog and 'Jump' and 'Panama' from the Dave era.
+The Dave stuff was easy.
+Sammy stuff, I thought I'd have a hard time with that, but it was good.
 I think we sang four songs and Eddie went to the bathroom, came back out and said, 'Let's write a song.'
 It was a good day."

 The singer promptly inspired newly sober guitar genius Eddie Van Halen to work in a different manner.
 "I've been making music for 37 or 38 years and never has somebody handed me lyrics to work with," Van Halen told Guitar World in March 1988 (via VHLinks).
 This record is the biggest milestone in my life because the lyrics came first, then the music.
 I finally had something to bounce off."

 Eddie's guitar wizardry remained intact, of course, and songs such as "Dirty Water Dog" and especially "'Once" found the band exploring new, sophisticated textures and moods rather successfully.
-But too often, overlong tracks like "Without You," "Year to the Day" and "Ballot or the Bullet" lacked the band's usual hooks and sense of melody, with their numerous, sometimes random changes of direction sounding like a lack of focus instead of confident exploration.
-Eddie also took much flack for his debut turn at the microphone, the dramatic, overly didactic and rather Roger Waters-sounding piano opus "How Many Say I."
+But too often, overlong tracks like "Without You," "Year to the Day" and "Ballot or the Bullet" lacked the band's usual hooks and sense of melody, with the numerous changes of direction sounding like a lack of focus instead of confident exploration.
+Eddie also took much flack for his debut turn at the microphone, the dramatic, overly didactic piano opus "How Many Say I."

-Fan response to III‘ wasn't very strong, as it became the first Van Halen record not to sell at least a million copies.
+Fan response to III wasn't very strong, and it became the first Van Halen record not to sell at least a million copies.
 The supporting tour also met with less than stellar sales, despite the fact that the group unearthed many Roth-era songs they had avoided during their time with Hagar.
 "It’s funny, you know, it was kinda pre-YouTube, but there were rumors going around, 'Oh, they’re playing ‘Mean Street’ for the first time in 20 years,' so that worked in my favor," Cherone remembered.

-Still, as he points out in the same Rolling Stone interview, "I was one of three singers in the mighty Van Halen.
-You can't take that away from me.”
-Somewhere, George Lazenby is nodding vigorously.
+And as he points out in the 2012 Rolling Stone interview, "I was one of three singers in the mighty Van Halen.
+You can't take that away from me."

-After a five-year hiatus following Cherone's departure, Van Halen recorded three new songs with Hagar for another greatest hits album, then embarked on an ill-fated tour with him that seems to have ended the friendship between those two camps once and for all.
-In 2007 the group finally reunited with Roth (but without original bassist Michael Anthony, now replaced by Eddie's son Wolfgang on bass) for a highly successful tour.
+After a five-year hiatus following Cherone's departure, Van Halen recorded three new songs with Hagar for another greatest hits album.
+They then embarked on an ill-fated tour with him that seems to have ended the friendship between the two camps once and for all.
+In 2007, the group finally reunited with Roth (but ditched original bassist Michael Anthony, who was replaced by Eddie's son Wolfgang on bass) and mounted three successful tours over the next decade.
 Nearly 14 years after the release of III, Van Halen released A Different Kind of Truth, their first studio album with Roth on vocals in nearly three decades.